Jack Dreyer | Friday 19th August 2022 9:50am

-Car manufacturers arenít the only ones aiming to implement electric technologies.
+Car manufacturers aren’t the only ones aiming to implement electric technologies.
 Uber are looking to create a fleet of at least 20,000 electric cars by 2021.
 By 2025, their goal is for all of their vehicles to be electric.

 Oil companies, such as Shell, are also looking to innovate in the electric and hybrid car market.
 They have installed their first ultra-fast charging point at a service station near Paris.
-Although no electric cars currently on the market can fully benefit from this technology, it is capable adding 150km of range to a carís battery in five minutes once electric cars are manufactured to be able to optimise it.
+Although no electric cars currently on the market can fully benefit from this technology, it is capable adding 150km of range to a car’s battery in five minutes once electric cars are manufactured to be able to optimise it.

 Tyres for electric vehicles

-As electric vehicles have different characteristics to traditional vehicles powered by fossil fuels, their requirements from their tyres are different. premium tyre manufacturers, such as Continental, are designing tyres specifically for electric and hybrid vehicles.
-Using different rubber compounds can ensure that tyres are better optimised to achieve peak performance.
+As electric vehicles have different characteristics to traditional vehicles powered by fossil fuels, their requirements from their tyres are different.
+Premium tyre manufacturers, such as Continental, are designing tyres specifically for electric and hybrid vehicles - using different rubber compounds can ensure that tyres are better optimised to achieve peak performance.

 Making roads safer

-Department of Transport figures for 2017 show that there were 170,993 casualties and 1,793 fatalities on Britainís roads.
+Department of Transport figures for 2017 show that there were 170,993 casualties and 1,793 fatalities on Britain’s roads.
 This figure demonstrates the need for new automotive technology to be created to make driving safer.
-Initiatives such as Continentalís Vision Zero safety initiative have been created to reduce accidents as much as possible.
+Initiatives such as Continental’s Vision Zero safety initiative have been created to reduce accidents as much as possible.
 With the newest technological advances, the risk of human error can be significantly reduced leading to safer roads for all drivers.

 Many of these cars can drive between 100 and 150 miles before needing to be recharged.
-Some top of the range Tesla models can last for approximately 334 miles.
-With government plans to improve the infrastructure for electric cars by installing more charging points in public locations, drivers will have less worries about being stuck without a charging point.
+Some top-of-the-range Tesla models can last for approximately 334 miles.
+With government plans to improve the infrastructure for electric cars by installing more charging points in public locations, drivers will have fewer worries about being stuck without a charging point.

 The initial cost of electric and hybrid vehicles is still higher than regular cars.
-Even with financial benefits, such as entering congestion zones without paying charges, these vehicle can seem like an expensive option.
+Even with financial benefits, such as entering congestion zones without paying charges, these vehicles can seem like an expensive option.
 However, with the investment behind the latest technologies from both the government and key players in the industry, the future could see reductions in the costs of electric cars.

 There is still significant progress to be made in the development of the infrastructure required to support electric cars.
 However, the focus on improving driver safety and helping the environment is one set to remain firmly on the agenda of governments and manufacturers alike.